Purvajja-V/sme-financial-health-analyzer/README.md

 # AI-Based Financial Health Assessment Platform for SMEs

 ## Overview
-This project analyzes financial data of small and medium enterprises (SMEs) to evaluate business health, credit risk, and profitability.
-It provides actionable insights and recommendations using AI-style logic.
+This project is an AI-based Financial Health Assessment Platform designed for Small and Medium Enterprises (SMEs).

+The system allows users to upload financial CSV files and automatically analyzes revenue, expenses, and profit using intelligent data classification.
+Based on the analysis, it evaluates overall business health, assigns a financial health score, assesses credit risk, and provides optimization recommendations.

+The solution is built using FastAPI and Python with pandas for data processing.
+It is deployed as a public REST API with interactive Swagger documentation, enabling easy testing and integration.
+This platform helps SMEs quickly understand their financial condition and make informed business decisions.

 ## Features
 - Upload CSV financial data